suchetra/memo-javascript/README.md

 A function declaration consists of:

 The function keyword.
-The name of the function, or its identifier, followed by parentheses.
+The name of the function, or its **identifier**, followed by parentheses.
 A function body, or the block of statements required to perform a specific task, enclosed in the function’s curly brackets, { }.

+identifier is greetWorld in the following:

 > function greetWorld() {
 >   console.log('Hello, World!');
 > }